chrysomallos/lor-deck-encoder/README.md

 # lor-deck-encoder - Legends of Runeterra - Deck Encoder

 This is a JavaScript ES6 port of the Legends of Runeterra deck encoder/decoder.
-The goal of this project is to keep up-to-date with Riot's [Implementation](https://github.com/RiotGames/LoRDeckCodes), stay as close to the original result schema as possible, and use zero external runtime dependencies (instead of testing).
+The goal of this project is to keep up-to-date with Riot's [Implementation](https://github.com/RiotGames/LoRDeckCodes), stay as close to the original result schema as possible, and use minimal runtime dependencies (instead of testing).

 ## Installation